webringapps/webringapps.github.io/content/_index.md

     image-l: null
     image-xl: null
   icon: fa fa-bolt
-  content: We are **experienced team** of engineers with more that 10 years of experience in professional software development.
+  content: We are **experienced team** of engineers with more that 10 years of experience in software development industry.
 Through years of working with different clients and  profiles we learned what is important to make software solutions successful
   points:
   - keep things as simple as possible
   - stay sharp on knowledge and technologies